Author Archives: Carolyn Moore

 Learning to live vulnerably and maturely in relationship with others — learning to be a real friend — is a gift on the way to real life and it is the work of the Church, for which Jesus died.

-Carolyn Moore ~ How to Live Like Jesus Is Alive
+How To Live Like Jesus Is Alive by Carolyn Moore

 I suspect sometimes that I live more out of a sense of obligation than awe — more aware that I’ve signed onto a system than that I am a servant of a holy God who has actually sapped the power out of death and sin.
 I need to be reminded that systems are not living, breathing things, but Jesus is.
 If I’m going to recommit to that truth today, how can I live like Jesus is alive?